Clintons refuse to testify in Epstein investigation as House Oversight GOP threatens to hold them in contempt

 Washington — Bill and Hillary Clinton refused to appear before the House Oversight Committee to testify as part of its investigation into Jeffrey Epstein, setting up a legal confrontation as the Republican-led panel threatens to hold them in contempt of Congress.

-Republican Rep. James Comer of Kentucky, the committee's chairman, said the panel will move next week on holding them in contempt.
+Republican Rep. James Comer of Kentucky, the committee's chairman, said the panel will move next week on holding former President Bill Clinton in contempt.
+Similar action is expected for former Secretary of State Hillary Clinton.

 The panel subpoenaed the former president and former secretary of state in August as part of the investigation.
 The committee had requested that Bill Clinton appear on Tuesday and Hillary Clinton on Wednesday.